 Image of God as our commission

-Turning back to Genesis 1, we now see “image of God” in a new light.
-The image is not a built-in ability or capacity of human beings, but a role we are called to live.
+With this in mind, we now can see the “image of God” in a new light: it suggests the role we are called to play as God’s representatives in the world.
 God has named us as his living images.
-We represent God here on earth, better than any idol made by human hands.
+We represent God here on earth better than any idol made by human hands.
 Lam writes: